TimurCravtov/LFFA_labs/reports/LAB-4_LFA_Timur-Cravtov.md

 ### Conclusions

-During this laboratory work, I implemented a random regex string generation, It has a recursive hierarchy consisting of nodes `QuestionNode`, `ConcatNode`, `ChoiceNode`, `QuestionNode`, `LiterNode`.
+During this laboratory work, I implemented a random regex string generation, It has a some sort of recursive hierarchy consisting of nodes `QuestionNode`, `ConcatNode`, `ChoiceNode`, `QuestionNode`, `LiterNode`.
 The program gracefully prints the random strings which satisfy the Regex.

 ## References